alexpaul/CodeCoverage/README.md

 ## 1. Add Unit Test Target

-Click on the Test Navigator and add new Unit Test Target
+Click on the Test Navigator and add new Unit Test Target.
+For a higher code coverage aim to write unit tests for all functions you write throughout your application.

 ## 2. Add Code Coverage